The RVers Guide to Doing Laundry on the Road

 Here’s an important tip about doing laundry on the road: Carry a stash of quarters.
 We’ve noticed that coin machines at laundromats are often empty or broken.
 Some banks will give rolls of coins, but more often than not, it’s only for their own customers.

-So, for the past couple of years, we save all our coins and always try to be sure we have a $10 roll of quarters handy.
+For the past couple of years, we have saved all our coins and always try to be sure we have a $10 roll of quarters handy.
 If the laundry machines accept credit cards, we begrudgingly will use one, but credit card washers and dryers always seem to cost more than coin-operated machines.

 Factor in a laundry allowance in your RV lifestyle budget.